-Yes I know sweet potatoes are a little high in carbohydrates to be keto friendly.
+Yes, I know sweet potatoes are a little high in carbohydrates to be keto-friendly.
 However, the red, oblong Japanese variant is fairly low in Carbs.
-One small Japanese sweet potatoes is about 27 grams of carbohydrates.
+One small Japanese sweet potato is about 27 grams of carbohydrates.
 So, eating a small one, (or a half), with your one meal a day (OMAD) every now and then will drastically help get the bowels moving.

 Sweet potatoes contain about 2 grams of fiber, but more importantly, they contain resistant starch.
 Resistant starch is a powerful prebiotic.
 This study outlines how resistant starch stimulates the growth of beneficial bacteria.

 The secret is to boil the sweet potato and not bake it.
 Boiling keeps the glycemic (GI) index down and protects the resistant starch.
 A boiled sweet potato has a low GI value of about 46.
 So it will raise your blood sugar very little, but eat it cold after overnight refrigeration.